geotrev/node-nord/README.md

 A node client that connects to nordvpn through openvpn using [node-openvpn](https://github.com/luigiplr/node-openvpn).

-## Setup
+## Setup & Usage

-First, clone this repo.
+Clone this repo.

 ```sh
 $ git clone https://github.com/geotrev/node-nord.git
 ```

-Then install dependencies.
+Install dependencies.

 ```sh
 $ npm i
 ```

-Since you'll be using nordvpn, you need to create credentials.
-Create a new local file called `.auth`.
-It will be hidden from git via `.gitignore` by default; DO NOT commit this file if you fork this repo (unless the repo is private, I guess).
+Add your nordvpn credentials.

 ```sh
 $ touch .auth
 $ echo "<YOUR_NORDVPN_EMAIL>" >> .auth
 $ echo "<YOUR_NORDVPN_PASSWORD>" >> .auth
 ```

+_NOTE: This file will be hidden via `.gitignore`; DO NOT commit this file if you fork this repo (unless the repo is private, I guess)._

 Finally, run the vpn.